CraigClem/Client/README.md

   }
 ```

 With the data request now made and the filter function created, I then, using the map() array method populated the imported UserCard component I had created.
-This

 ```js
  <div className="ProjectIndex-Container">